 It would be a gross understatement to say that 3D design has only benefitted those who do mechanical design.
-Almost any industry now has very powerful tools at its disposal to create impressive designs in ways that were never thought possible just a few short decades ago.
+Almost any industry now has powerful tools at its disposal to create impressive designs that were never thought possible just a few decades ago.

 Let’s take a brief look at many of the ways that 3D design has helped those across a wide and diverse array of services.